 “Instead, I teach them how a microdose of mindfulness helps build a habit of being less distracted and more focused.
 Taken in small doses, mindfulness is quite doable; it makes sense.
 Once that tiny dose works its magic … we want more.”

 CEOs often run into unique challenges that are hard to discuss with people unfamiliar with the responsibilities of the role.
 You might find value by joining a CEO peer group or working with a private executive coach.

-CEO peer groups pair you with a group of other leaders along with a group facilitator who often is a seasoned CEO.
+CEO peer groups, such as The Alliance of Chief Executives, pair you with a group of other leaders along with a group facilitator who often is a seasoned CEO.
 In the groups I’ve attended, the group commonly shares their challenges with one another, gaining insights from those who have faced similar issues.
 Because of the varied experiences within the group, and the collective wisdom they have, these groups are a great way to get out of the isolated whirlwind within your own head and tackle challenges with others who understand.